A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: The Graphical Multi-fidelity Gaussian Process model

-While Equation \eqref{eqn:GMGPR_pred} provides closed-form expressions for the predictive mean and variance, such expressions can be unwieldy to compute due to the inverse of the large matrix $\bs{V}_T$, which has dimensions $\sum_{t=1}^{T} n_t \times \sum_{t=1}^{T} n_t$.
-Motivated by \cite{LeGratiet_2014}, we consider below a recursive formulation of the GMGP model which decouples this inverse over sub-graphs of the DAG, thus enabling scalable computation of the predictive distribution.
+While Equation \eqref{eqn:GMGPR_pred} provides closed-form expressions for the predictive mean and variance, such expressions can be unwieldy to compute due to the inverse of the large matrix $\bs{V}_T$, which has dimensions $\sum_{t=1}^{T} n_t \times \sum_{t=1}^{T} n_t$. \cbl{Motivated by \cite{LeGratiet_2014}, we consider below a recursive formulation for the GMGP that performs model training at each depth level of the DAG, thus enabling scalable predictions.}